YJDoc2/The-Transpiler-Project/project.md

 Added support fot 'this'<br />
 \# test24.c transpiled from test24.tpp for testing field and method access using 'this'<br />

-Added support for making fields and methods private for classes, testing is remaining<br />
+Added support for making fields and methods private for classes<br />
+\# test25.c transpiled from test25.tpp for testing private fields and methods<br />

 add use syntax along with something like pragma once?<br />

-gives error if tried to pass int in place of float arg...Should keep this?<br />
+gives error if tried to pass int in place of float arg...Changed to allow<br />

 test for fn with void return types, maybe just let it be...?<br />